Comprehensive Guide to Cat Kidney Disease

 Treatment for Cat Kidney Problems:

-Treatment of cat kidney disease has three goals.
+Treatment of cat kidney disease has three main goals.

 There are special prescription diets for cats with kidney problems.